Basiletti/SOChamps/README.md

 ## Future Improvements / Known Issues

 -I could have added test coverage for the repository / database area of the app, but decided against it to focus more on the other, more meaty classes and areas of the app.
 The DAO/database classes are extremely simple, and to write test coverage for them would have just mostly involved mocking what I would want them to return and verifying that they did that.
 There may have been more value in writing tests that verify that a row isn't inserted twice, a row is deleted when somebody is unfollowed etc. though; so I do acknowledge that this could have been more comprehensively tested.

+-Furthermore, I could have written tests for the useCases.
+I feel like there would have been value in adding test coverage for the GetSOUsersUseCase in particular; as this attaches a Resource.Success/Error to the handled data, which would be very handy/meaningful to verify against when good or bad data is dealt with.

 -Implementation wise, I am pleased with how the app is behaving.
 The only thing I am aware of that feels a bit off / improper, is the error banner is just fully displaying the error message returned from the API.
 This would obviously not mean an awful lot to an end-user (seeing something like a socket/timeout exception error message), and they would understand something more along the lines of 'Failed to reach server - you are offline'.
 A better/future implementation could have just been to have an errorCode: INT returned rather than an errorMessage, and then we could have the app translate that error code into some error message that we define ourselves - this would give us much better control over what error gets shown to the end user, rather than blurting out whatever the server sends us.